Local Gaussian cross-spectrum analysis: Abstract

-Spectrum analysis can detect frequency related structures in a time series $\TSR{\bmYz{t}}{t\in\ZZ}{}$, but may in general be an inadequate tool if asymmetries or other nonlinear phenomena are present.
-This limitation is a consequence of the way the spectrum is based on the second order moments (auto and cross-covariances), and alternative approaches to spectrum analysis have thus been investigated based on other measures of dependence.
-One such approach was developed for univariate time series in \citet{jordanger17:_lgsd}, where it was seen that a \textit{local Gaussian auto-spectrum} $\lgsd{\LGp}{\omega}$, based on the \textit{local Gaussian auto\-correlations} $\lgacr{\LGp}{h}$ from \citet{Tjostheim201333}, could detect local structures in time series that looked like white noise when investigated by the ordinary auto-spectrum $f(\omega)$.
-The \textit{local Gaussian approach} in this paper is extended to a \textit{local Gaussian cross-spectrum} $\lgcsd{\!k\ell}{\LGp}{\omega}$ for multivariate time series.
-The local cross-spectrum $\lgcsd{\!k\ell}{\LGp}{\omega}$ has the desirable property that it coincides with the ordinary cross-spectrum $\fz{\!k\ell}(\omega)$ for Gaussian time series, which implies that $\lgcsd{\!k\ell}{\LGp}{\omega}$ can be used to detect non-Gaussian traits in the time series under investigation.
-In particular: If the ordinary spectrum is flat, then peaks and troughs of \textit{the local Gaussian spectrum} can indicate nonlinear traits, which potentially might discover \textit{local periodic phenomena} that goes undetected in an ordinary spectral analysis.
+The ordinary spectrum is restricted in its applications, since it is based on the second order moments (auto and cross-covariances).
+Alternative approaches to spectrum analysis have been investigated based on other measures of dependence.
+One such approach was developed for univariate time series by the authors of this paper using the \textit{local Gaussian auto-spectrum} based on the \textit{local Gaussian auto-correlations}.
+This makes it possible to detect local structures in univariate time series that looks like white noise when investigated by the ordinary auto-spectrum.
+In this paper the \textit{local Gaussian approach} is extended to a \textit{local Gaussian cross-spectrum} for multivariate time series.
+The local Gaussian cross-spectrum has the desirable property that it coincides with the ordinary cross-spectrum for Gaussian time series, which implies that it can be used to detect non-Gaussian traits in the time series under investigation.
+In particular: If the ordinary spectrum is flat, then peaks and troughs of \textit{the local Gaussian spectrum} can indicate nonlinear traits, which potentially might reveal \textit{local periodic phenomena} that goes undetected in an ordinary spectral analysis.